C-Dr4gon/VulnerPloit/README.md

 ![image](https://user-images.githubusercontent.com/103941010/197489972-fd5f9cdf-3753-4361-9936-3aa50f5d361b.png)

 The program will generate "Vulnerability Map" reports on the terminal and inside the subdirectories of the individual hosts.
-For this example, the SSH servic everson was detected, and the potential exploits for the version were shown.
-These exploits are not written in Ruby and need to be manually executed, therefore the MSF automatic exploitation shows no output.
-The login username and password are also cracked as "kali".
+For this example, the SSH service versiom was detected, and the potential exploits for the version were shown.
+These exploits are not written in Ruby and need to be manually executed, therefore the MSF exploitation attempt shows no output.
+The login username and password are also cracked, and both credentials are identified as "kali".

 ![image](https://user-images.githubusercontent.com/103941010/197491158-dca0d3d3-3195-438e-9985-077f2dc0c16f.png)